 8. Try to connect with Active Sync (difficult and not recommended)

 To try this, you need Active Sync installed (Windows XP).

 This was later renamed to Windows Mobile Device Center for Windows versions Vista and above.
-It is preinstalled on Windows XP, Windows 7 and Windows 8 (also 8.1). and newer Microsoft operating systems.
+It is preinstalled on Windows XP, Windows 7 and Windows 8 (also 8.1), and Windows 10.

-Once in the menu select change the option toggle from "Mass Storage" to "MS ActiveSync".
+Once in the menu, select to change the option toggle from "Mass Storage" to "MS ActiveSync."
 Then press the floppy disk icon to save the changes.

 Oudie will reboot.
-Once it has rebooted plug the USB cable and see if it will connect to the PC.
-Upon successful connection an Oudie icon will be visible in Windows Explorer window as a Portable device (PND):
+After reboot, plug the USB cable and see if it will connect to the PC.
+Upon successful connection, an Oudie icon will be visible in the Windows Explorer window as a Portable device (PND):

-We know of at least one computer in our office which is very reluctant to connect to an Oudie in USB mode (Mass Storage mode) but it will connect perfectly to any Oudie perfectly in Active Sync mode.
+We know of at least one computer in our office which is very reluctant to connect to an Oudie in USB mode (Mass Storage Mode), but it will connect perfectly to any Oudie in Active Sync mode.